riaf-red/riaf-red.github.io/pages/affiliate.md

 RIAF partners with a number of organizations who also work in anti-feminicide organizing, advocacy, and activism.
 For more information about these organizations and their contacts, see below.

-{% include feature/nav-menu.html sections="AHORA QUE SI NOS VEN;CONAMI (Coordinadora Nacional de Mujeres Indígenas Mexico);Familiares Atravesados por el femicidio;Sovereign Bodies Institute;Women Count USA - Femicide Accountability Project;" %}
+{% include feature/nav-menu.html sections="AHORA QUE SI NOS VEN;CONAMI (Coordinadora Nacional de Mujeres Indígenas Mexico);Familiares Atravesados por el femicidio;Sovereign Bodies Institute;Women Count USA - Femicide Accountability Project" %}

 ### AHORA QUE SI NOS VEN